Icyconfusion/PCB-mill/README.md

 # PCB-mill
 A small cnc machine for milling FR4 pcbs using an arduino UNO.
 It is also capable of CNC engraving at low Z travels.
 You could potentially do laser engraving if you added a laser to it.

-**Note to reveiwer:** I cannot export my entire assembly as .STEP.
-Instead I have exported the F3Z file and a zipped STL of the assembly (It was too large to be uploaded unzipped).
-I am working on exporting the assembly as STEP before it gets reviewed but at the present moment I am not able to export as STEP.
+**Note to reveiwer:** I have exported the assembly as .STEP, but I had trouble so there is a zipped .stl of the assembly just in case the .step doesn't work.
 Also I am updating my BOM with the current prices (since submission) so it might be slightly different (most are cheaper) from my cart pictures.
 Thank you :)

 I created this project as a means to create PCBs quickly at home, removing the time and cost of ordering PCBs online.
 Now I can make 2 layer PCBs at home on my desk for quick prototyping.
 It also taught me a few things about routing with power draws.